Syntax Rules and Policy Check Examples

 This may only be necessary if the same config store is used cross several system types (currently the case for COMP_LEVEL which contains the software components for ABAP and JAVA systems) (optional).

-Joinstore attributes
+Joinstore Attributes

 In addition to the attributes of element configstore you can use the following attributes for joinstores.
 When building a join condition for a check item, the element joinstore allows to implement a join against configuration items from any config store.